q2a/q2a.github.io/translate/index.md

 To create a new Question2Answer translation from scratch, follow the steps below:

-1. Open the file `qa-app-admin.php` inside Question2Answer's `qa-include` directory and look at the function `qa_admin_language_options()`.
+1. Open the file `admin.php` inside Question2Answer's `qa-include/app` directory and look at the function `qa_admin_language_options()`.
 This contains an array which maps abbreviated language codes to their corresponding languages.
 For example, the abbreviation for Russian is `ru`.
 Note down the abbreviation for your language.
 If your language is not in the array, you may add it, but please also [tell us](http://www.question2answer.org/feedback.php) so we can include it in future versions.

 2. Create a subdirectory inside Question2Answer's `qa-lang` directory, and name the subdirectory with the abbreviation for your language, keeping the original capitalization.